ggbt/bliis/daily-syncs/design-standups/september-2021/week-1-6-10-sept.md

 **Good to know:** it's always good to keep a record of who attended meetings, who was facilitating the meeting, and who was designated as the lucky person to take notes.
 A 'Users' column type in a table lets you quickly add any member of your organization to a column, making tracking this a breeze!
 {% endhint %}

-* Image gallery designs coming along well, Indeed!!!!
+* Image gallery designs coming along well, Indeed!!
 * Need sales feedback on new marketing collateral
 * Blog post on variants ready to go